 The concept of filtration is the start point for Persistent Topology and Homology.
-Actually, the main goal of these theories is to examine the topological and homological changes that happen when we go through a family of spaces that is totally ordered with respect to inclusion [4].
+Actually, the main goal of these theories is to examine the topological and homological changes that happen when we go through a family of spaces that is totally ordered with respect to inclusion [12].
 In literature, filtrations are usually given in two ways.
-The former consists of explicitly introducing a nested collection of sets (usually carriers of simplicial complexes), the latter of giving a continuous function from a topological space to $\mathbb{R}$ or $\mathbb{R}^n$ , whose sub-level sets represent the elements of the considered filtration (cf., e.g., [3, 5]).
+The former consists of explicitly introducing a nested collection of sets (usually carriers of simplicial complexes), the latter of giving a continuous function from a topological space to \mathbb{R} or \mathbb{R}^n (called a filtering function), whose sub-level sets represent the elements of the considered filtration (cf., e.g., [11, 15]).
 An example of these two types of filtrations is shown in Figure 1.
 The two considered methods have produced two different approaches to study the concept of persistence.
 A natural question arises, whether these approaches are equivalent or not.
+In our paper we study this problem and prove that, while the answer to the previous question is negative in the general case, the approach by continuous functions is not restrictive with respect to the other, provided that some natural stability and completeness assumptions are made.
+In some sense, this statement shows that the approach by continuous functions (and the related theoretical properties) can be used without loss of generality, and represents the main result of this paper.